 What is an “IRE” and why does it matter?

 An “IRE” stands for Impairment Rating Evaluation.
 Until recently, these evaluations were used by the insurance companies and employers as a way to limit how long they would be required to pay lost wage benefits to an injured worker.
 However, the Pennsylvania Supreme Court just issued a Decision in a case called Protz v WCAB striking the entire portion of the Pennsylvania Workers’ Compensation Act allowing for “IRE”s as unconstitutional.
 This means that for now, no more “IRE”s are being performed.
-If you already had an “IRE”, call an attorney immediately to review your case.
+If you already had an “IRE”, call a workman’s compensation attorney immediately to review your case.
 I am fighting to have all “IRE”s declared to be void.
 It may be possible to lift the limit on your benefits imposed by an invalid “IRE”.
 Even if your benefits stopped because 500 weeks expired under an IRE, if the last payment of wage benefits to you was within the last three years, it may not be too late to have your benefits reinstated.
 Call me for a free initial consultation.

 Can the insurance company/employer place an injured worker under surveillance?